solidi/writing/07-the-decision-hypothesis.md

 ![Software decisions vary during a project.
 Decisions prefer to be constant over time.](images/07-03.png)

 We debated about pull requests in our monolithic repo that went awry with inconsistent annotations and framework bloat.
-No team decision was made on the consistent use of nullability in preparation for our code language migration.
+No team decision was made on the consistent use of nullability in preparation of our code language migration.
 Of course, sharing the technical details are not necessary, and these issues were the flavor of the week.

 As we ate, developers were contributing to the code on an idealistic development philosophy.
 And no philosophy is wrong if it shares a direction.
 Freds *Fragmentary Hypothesis* is in full effect when it comes to code contribution, as each contributor adds alittle to its whole.